MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/Migrating-from-Windows-PowerShell-51-to-PowerShell-7.md

 ## Where can I Install PowerShell?

 PowerShell 7 is ready to deploy for Microsoft Windows client and server.
-Together with Microsoft Windows, PowerShell 7 will support you on cross-platforms macOS and Linux.
+Together with Microsoft Windows, PowerShell 7 supports you on cross-platforms macOS and Linux.
 See below for the currently supported operating systems.

 PowerShell 7 currently supports the following operating systems on x64, including: